smartdevicelink/sdl_evolution/proposals/NNNN-SDL-behavior-in-case of-Low-Voltage.md

   - ignore all RPC from mobile side
   - ignore all RPCs from HMI side, except "OnAppInterfaceUnregistered(IGNITION_OFF)" or "OnAwakeSDL"

-It is expected that in case LOW_VOLTAGE state will be during 10 seconds VMCU shall power off the CCPU and HMI will send "OnAppInterfaceUnregistered(IGNITION_OFF)" to SDL and SDL will finish its work.
+It is expected that after LOW_VOLTAGE state timeout (amount of time specified by PowerManager), VMCU shall power off the CCPU and HMI will send "OnAppInterfaceUnregistered(IGNITION_OFF)" to SDL and SDL will finish its work.

 SDL must to start up correctly in the next ignition cycle after LOW_VOLTAGE event